simul/simul.github.io/tutorials/lighting.md

 {:.object}
 Variable                                                                        |       Definition                                                                                                                                                                                              |       Value
 --------------                                                          |--------------                                                                                                                                                                                         |--------------
 Update Frequency                                                        |How often the trueSKYLight will update, in frames.
-1 means every frame, two mean every other frame etc.        |1 to 100.
+1 means every frame, two mean every other frame etc.        |1 to 100
-Blend                                                                           |How much to blend new updates with previous values.                                                                                                            |0 to 1.
+Blend                                                                           |How much to blend new updates with previous values.                                                                                                            |0 to 1
-Amortization                                                            |How much to Amortize rendering.                                                                                                                                                        |1 to 8.
+Amortization                                                            |How much to Amortize rendering.                                                                                                                                                        |1 to 8
-All Faces                                                                       |Whether to fill all cube maps faces on every update.                                                                                                           |Bool.
+All Faces                                                                       |Whether to fill all cube maps faces on every update.                                                                                                           |Bool
-All Mips                                                                        |Whether to fill all mipmaps on every update.                                                                                                                           |Bool.
+All Mips                                                                        |Whether to fill all mipmaps on every update.                                                                                                                           |Bool
-Diffuse Multiplier                                                      |A multiplier for the diffuse illumination from the skylight.                                                                                           |0.0 to 20.0.
+Diffuse Multiplier                                                      |A multiplier for the diffuse illumination from the skylight.                                                                                           |0.0 to 20.0
-Specular Multiplier                                                     |A multiplier for the specular reflections from the skylight.                                                                                           | 0.0 to 20.0.
+Specular Multiplier                                                     |A multiplier for the specular reflections from the skylight.                                                                                           |0.0 to 20.0
-Gamma Correction                                                        |A gamma adjustment to apply.                                                                                                                                                           |0.0 to 20.0.
+Gamma Correction                                                        |A gamma adjustment to apply.                                                                                                                                                           |0.0 to 20.0

 <hr>